scratchfoundation/scratch-link/README.md

 Apple requires that `CFBundleShortVersionString` is unique for published releases.
 The App Store will also reject an upload unless the `CFBundleVersion` tuple is greater than that of previously uploaded builds.
-To make this easy, we set both to the version calculated by `semantic-release`.
-The uniqueness requirement means we can't "try again" on the same version number, but that just enforces the semantic versioning so it's arguably a good thing.
+To make this easy, we set `CFBundleShortVersionString` to the version calculated by `semantic-release`, and `CFBundleVersion` is calculated from the date and time of the build commit.

 Extended version information is available within the application.
 This extended information is similar to `git describe`.